lottiewilson02/SWBio_Short_Project/README.md

 - Alignment of multiple sequences (requires a different input to the above features, a file containing multiple DNA sequences)

 ## How to run - Simple tools for sequence investigation
-1. Download the script, titled "Sequences_Investigation_Code.ipynb" from this repository.
+1. Download the script, titled "Sequences_Investigation_Code.ipynb", from this repository.
 2. Ensure all the modules at the start of the script are successfully loaded.
 The script will require BioPython to run correctly - if not already installed this can be carried out using the "pip install biopython" command in the command line.
 3. For the "simple tools for sequence investigation" section, input your chosen DNA sequence into the "DNA_input" line.
 4. The script can then be run for any of the desired functions.
 The output for each function will be displayed underneath the respective section of the code.